‘Smash Bros.’ Biggest Bug Appears To Be Back in ‘Smash Bros. Ultimate’

 In Brawl, Link lands so much earlier that he can’t even hit Kirby, while in Melee, he doesn’t land until his knee actually hits the ground.
 In Brawl, of course, the invisible TopN point once again makes contact with the ground far below his waist, where his feet would be if he weren’t kicking—a static point that doesn’t match his action.
 The difference is very clear in the freeze frames immediately before and upon landing:

-Anyway, landing detection based on TopN has persisted in every game since, likely due to the understandable recycling of any and all game assets possible, to make Mr. Sakurai’s life easier.
+Anyway, landing detection based on TopN has persisted in every game since, likely due to the understandable recycling of any and all game assets and code possible, to make Mr. Sakurai’s life easier.
 I don’t know that anyone outside the game’s development team is well enough acquainted with its code to say for sure whether it’s still happening for the same reason as Brawl, since the sequels haven’t been modded to nearly the same extent, but it seems likely.

 It’s not even the only persistent bug.
 Ness’s recovery special attack interacted with left-facing and right-facing walls differently in Brawl, and it still does in the Wii U and 3DS games (I won’t bore you with the details), despite those games receiving bug-fixing patches.
 So, it’s not out of the question that this is a bug that has been carried over from previous games, as well.